reputera-app/.github/profile/README.md

 👷🏾‍♂️ A short introduction -Repureta is a web-based application that streamlines the process of referral verification for clients who require vetting, such as by landlords for rental history or by employers for employment history.

-🙋🏽‍♂️ Contribution guidelines - how can the community get involved?
+🙋🏽‍♂️ Contribution guidelines - Check out our discussions?

-🔖 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
+🔖 Useful resources - where can the community you find more information?
+Check out our Wiki